fire1ce/3os.org/docs/guides/markdown-cheatsheet/external-markdown.md

 ---
-description: This Markdown cheat sheet provides a quick overview of all the Markdown syntax elements for MkDocs and Material Theme for MkDocs.
-Includes embedded external makrdown from
+description: This Markdown cheat sheet provides a quick overview of all the Markdown syntax elements for includes embedded external makrdown from
 tags: [markdown-cheatsheet, mkdocs, external-markdown]
 ---